AtticusZeller/atticuszeller.github.io/atticuszeller/Reference/devops/A Docker Tutorial for Beginners.md

 Although we have figured out a way to make the containers talk to each other, there are still two problems with this approach -

 1. How do we tell the Flask container that `es` hostname stands for `172.17.0.2` or some other IP since the IP can change?
-2. Since the _bridge_ network is shared by every container by default, this method is __not secure__.
+2. Since the _bridge_ network is __shared by every container by default__, this method is __not secure__.
 How do we isolate our network?

 The good news that Docker has a great answer to our questions.
-It allows us to define our own networks while keeping them isolated using the `docker network` command.
+It allows us to __define our own networks while keeping them isolated__ using the `docker network` command.

 Let's first go ahead and create our own network.